This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Brain Damage and Cerebral Palsy

-A baby may suffer this kind of damage during pregnancy, during labor and delivery, or soon after birth.
+A baby may suffer this kind of damage during pregnancy, labor and delivery, or soon after birth.
 Exactly what causes a particular case of cerebral palsy may not be known, but there are several ways in which the brain damage occurs.

 One of these is when there is damage to the brain’s white matter.
-Although it is not known exactly how it happens, the gaps that are sometimes seen in white matter in the brains of children with cerebral palsy is thought to occur between 26 and 34 weeks of gestation.
+Although it is unknown exactly how it happens, the gaps sometimes seen in white matter in the brains of children with cerebral palsy are thought to occur between 26 and 34 weeks of gestation.

-During childbirth, one of the most common ways in which the brain is damaged is by being deprived of oxygen.
+During childbirth, one of the most common ways the brain is damaged is by being deprived of oxygen.
 This results in cell death in the brain, and the longer oxygen is deprived, the worse the damage will be.
-The stress of a difficult delivery or complications of birth—such as detachment of the placenta or being strangled by the umbilical cord— have the potential to cause this to happen.
+The stress of a difficult delivery or complications of birth—such as detachment of the placenta or being strangled by the umbilical cord— has the potential to cause this to happen.

 Neurological Complications of Cerebral Palsy

-Seizures are common in children with cerebral palsy; nearly half will suffer from some type of seizure disorder to some degree.
+Seizures are common in children with cerebral palsy; nearly half will suffer from a seizure disorder.
 A seizure is a neurological condition characterized by sudden and unusual bursts of electrical activity in the brain.
 If two or more unprovoked seizures occur, it becomes known as epilepsy.

 Autism is another condition often connected with cerebral palsy.
 It’s considered a neurological and developmental disorder, and while the link between the two conditions is not fully understood, it does exist.
-Autism spectrum disorder may cause a variety of symptoms of varying degrees, including social impairment, difficulty communicating, and repetitive behaviors.
+Autism spectrum disorder may cause various symptoms of varying degrees, including social impairment, difficulty communicating, and repetitive behaviors.

 Cognitive impairment, or intellectual disability, is also fairly common in kids with cerebral palsy.
 It essentially means that a child has a lower than average intelligence.
-With a cognitive impairment, a child may struggle to socialize, to learn, to think and solve problems, and depending on the severity, to live an independent life as an adult.
+With cognitive impairment, a child may struggle to socialize, learn, think and solve problems, and depending on the severity, to live an independent life as an adult.

-These neurological conditions are often found to coexist with cerebral palsy, but the true connection, how one causes the other or if they have a common cause, is not always well understood.
+These neurological conditions sometimes coexist with cerebral palsy, but the true connection, how one causes the other or if they have a common cause, is not always well understood.

 The Importance of Monitoring Neurological Health

 A child’s neurological health is important because it affects all aspects of life.
 The original damage that causes cerebral palsy in a child is not progressive.
-It will not get worse with time and it will not be healed or corrected.
+It will not worsen with time, and it will not be healed or corrected.

-Because neurological health can deteriorate in a child with brain damage and cerebral palsy, regular evaluation is important.
-Part of a child’s long-term care plan should include regular tests of neurological function and reevaluation those neurological conditions that have already been identified and diagnosed.
+Regular evaluation is important because neurological health can deteriorate in a child with brain damage and cerebral palsy.
+Part of a child’s long-term care plan should include standard tests of neurological function and reevaluation of those neurological conditions that have already been identified and diagnosed.

-Early on, within the first few days of birth, surgical and other medical treatments may begin to repair some of the neurological damage a child has suffered.
-For instance, if it is known that a baby suffered brain damage or was deprived of oxygen a hypothermic treatment can be used to cool the baby and prevent much of the damage.
+Early on, within the first few days of birth, surgical and other medical treatments may begin to repair some of the neurological damage.
+For instance, if it is known that a baby suffered brain damage or was deprived of oxygen, a hypothermic treatment can be used to cool the baby and prevent much of the damage.

 Educational interventions can help a child learn better in school.
 Medications can treat and reduce the frequency of seizures.
 Various types of behavioral therapies can help a child on the autism spectrum learn to communicate and socialize.

 If you have a child born with cerebral palsy, you will need to be aware of the issues related to neurologic health.
-To evaluate, monitor and treat neurologic health regularly is to give a child the best chance at living a life that is fulfilling and satisfying life.
+To evaluate, monitor, and treat neurologic health regularly is to give a child the best chance to live a fulfilling and satisfying life.